25 Best Online Doctoral Programs in Education without Dissertation [2026 Degree Programs]

 Is It Possible to Get a Doctorate Degree Online?

 Yes, many schools offer fully online doctoral programs; from beginning to end, you may never have to step foot on campus or meet face-to-face with your faculty advisors.
-Other schools have hybrid programs that can be completed mostly online but may require some on-campus classes or in-person residencies.
+Other schools, including graduate schools that don’t require GRE scores, have hybrid programs that can be completed mostly online but may require some on-campus classes or in-person residencies.

 In fact, some universities now offer EdD programs without GRE requirements.